 Program Coordinator, Sr. Lecturer

-Her body of legal research focuses on government transparency and access to government information.
+Kimball’s body of legal research focuses on government transparency and access to government information.
 She uses mixed research methods to evaluate the real-life applications of media law statutes and policies.
 She has also explored the history of press access to the United States Supreme Court.
 Her research has appeared in Communication Law and Policy, Government Information Quarterly, the Journal of Media Law and Ethics, and the Newspaper Research Journal.

-She has taught at George Washington University, the University of Florida, American University, and the University of South Alabama.
+Kimball has taught at George Washington University, the University of Florida, American University, and the University of South Alabama.

 She earned a PhD in mass communication from the University of Florida.